Make ahead sage apple stuffing- do the bulk of the prep work the day before you serve this delicious Thanksgiving stuffing recipe.

 Sweet, savory, with herb flavors, crunchy bits, soft bits, it's really one of the highlights of the meal.

-I am sharing this easy make ahead sage and apple stuffing recipe because it is so easy to do the majority of the prep work the day before.
+I am sharing this easy make ahead stuffing recipe because it is so easy to do the majority of the prep work the day before.
 This recipe bakes, cools, then sits in the fridge overnight, and this step helps all the flavors sink into the bread and gives it so much extra flavor.
 It also helps take a load of the work off on turkey day.

 - you do the bulk of the prep work the day before you serve it